HomeMarketingWhat is a Marketing Plan?

 Measure channel ROI religiously.
 Some channels generate leads cheaply but with low quality.
 Others cost more but deliver customers with higher lifetime value.
 Look beyond surface metrics.

 Competition affects channel viability.
 Saturated channels cost more and convert less.
-Sometimes the best strategy involves finding underutilised channels where you can dominate.
+Sometimes the best move is finding underused channels where you can dominate.

 Work backwards from major objectives.
 If you need 1,000 new customers by year-end, calculate monthly acquisition targets.
-Then determine what marketing activities must happen when to hit those numbers.
+Then decide what marketing activities must happen and when to hit those numbers.

 Account for lead times.
-SEO might take 6-9 months to show considerable results.
+SEO might take 6-9 months to show real results.
 PR campaigns need 2-3 months of preparation.
-Product launches require coordinated efforts across multiple channels.
+Product launches require coordinated effort across several channels.
 Build these realities into your timeline.

 Create dependencies and milestones.
-Website redesign must complete before launching PPC campaigns.
-Content calendar needs approval before writers start producing.
+Website redesign must finish before you launch PPC campaigns.
+The content calendar needs approval before writers start producing.
 Email automation requires list segmentation first.
 Map these connections.

 Buffer for reality.
 Things go wrong.
 Approvals take longer.
 Vendors miss deadlines.
 Campaigns flop.
-Build 20% buffer time into vital path activities.
+Build 20% buffer time into critical path activities.
 You’ll thank yourself later.

 Define ownership clearly.
 Who approves budgets?
 Who writes content?
 Who manages vendors?
 Who analyses results?
-Single points of accountability prevent finger-pointing when things go sideways.
+A single point of accountability prevents finger-pointing when things go sideways.

 Match skills to tasks.
 Your data analyst probably shouldn’t write creative copy.
 Your graphic designer might not excel at budget spreadsheets.
-Play to strengths while developing new capabilities.
+Play to strengths while building new capabilities.

 Small teams require versatility.
 In startups, one person might handle social media, email marketing, and content creation.
 That’s fine, but prioritise ruthlessly.
 Better to excel at fewer things than fail at everything.

-Consider outsourcing strategically.
+Consider outsourcing where it helps.
 Agencies, freelancers, and consultants can fill gaps without permanent headcount.
-Jasmine Web Directory lists marketing service providers who can supplement your team’s capabilities.
+Jasmine Web Directory lists marketing service providers who can supplement your team.

-Regular check-ins maintain harmony.
+Regular check-ins keep things running.
 Weekly tactical meetings keep execution on track.
-Monthly deliberate reviews ensure you’re heading in the right direction.
+Monthly strategic reviews confirm you’re heading the right way.
 Quarterly planning sessions adjust course based on results.

-The classic 4 Ps—Product, Price, Place, Promotion—still matter, but modern marketing adds People, Process, and Physical Evidence.
-Optimising this mix multiplies results.
+The classic 4 Ps, Product, Price, Place, Promotion, still matter, but modern marketing adds People, Process, and Physical Evidence.
+Getting this mix right multiplies your results.

 Product isn’t just features; it’s the complete solution to customer problems.
 Sometimes the best marketing move is improving the product based on customer feedback rather than spending more on promotion.

-Pricing strategy affects perception.
+Pricing strategy shapes perception.
 Premium pricing can actually increase demand by signalling quality.
-Freemium models lower barriers but require different conversion strategies.
-Test pricing carefully—it’s easier to lower prices than raise them.
+Freemium models lower barriers but need different conversion strategies.
+Test pricing carefully.
+It’s easier to lower prices than raise them.

-Place encompasses all distribution channels.
-Online, retail, direct sales, partners—each requires different support.
-Your website might be your primary “place,” requiring constant optimisation for conversion.
+Place covers all distribution channels.
+Online, retail, direct sales, partners.
+Each needs different support.
+Your website might be your primary “place,” which means constant optimisation for conversion.

-Promotion includes all communication tactics.
-But here’s the thing: integration multiplies impact.
-When PR, content marketing, social media, and advertising tell consistent stories, the message resonates stronger.
+Promotion covers all communication tactics.
+Integration multiplies impact.
+When PR, content marketing, social media, and advertising tell consistent stories, the message lands harder.

 Did you know?
 According to Lilach Bullock’s research, businesses with integrated marketing plans see 3x better budget effectiveness compared to those managing channels separately.

-Process determines customer experience.
+Process shapes the customer experience.
 How easy is purchasing?
 How quickly do you respond to enquiries?
 How smooth is onboarding?
-Optimise every touchpoint for friction-free experiences.
+Reduce friction at every touchpoint.

 What gets measured gets managed.
 But measuring everything creates noise.
-Focus on metrics that matter for decision-making.
+Focus on the metrics that help you make decisions.

 Leading indicators predict future performance.
-Website traffic, email subscribers, and social engagement suggest what’s coming.
+Website traffic, email subscribers, and social engagement hint at what’s coming.
 Lagging indicators like sales and revenue show what happened.
 You need both.

-Attribution modelling reveals what’s really working.
-Last-click attribution gives all credit to the final touchpoint, ignoring the journey.
-Multi-touch attribution distributes credit across interactions.
-Choose models that reflect your sales cycle.
+Attribution modelling shows what’s really working.
+Last-click attribution gives all the credit to the final touchpoint and ignores the journey.
+Multi-touch attribution spreads credit across interactions.
+Choose a model that reflects your sales cycle.

-Dashboards democratise data.
-When everyone sees key metrics daily, accountability increases.
+Dashboards make data available to everyone.
+When the whole team sees key metrics daily, accountability rises.
 Marketing becomes transparent, not mysterious.
 Tools like Google Data Studio make this accessible even for small teams.

-Regular reporting rhythms maintain momentum.
+Regular reporting rhythms keep momentum.
 Daily metrics for campaigns in flight.
 Weekly reports for tactical adjustments.
-Monthly analysis for intentional decisions.
+Monthly analysis for strategic decisions.
 Quarterly reviews for major pivots.

 KPIs are your marketing compass, but choosing the wrong ones sends you off course.
-Select metrics that directly connect to business objectives.
+Pick metrics that connect directly to business objectives.

-Customer Acquisition Cost (CAC) reveals productivity.
-Calculate total marketing spend divided by new customers acquired.
+Customer Acquisition Cost (CAC) reveals efficiency.
+Divide total marketing spend by new customers acquired.
 If CAC exceeds customer lifetime value, you’re literally paying to lose money.

-Conversion rates indicate effectiveness at each funnel stage.
+Conversion rates show how well you perform at each funnel stage.
 Website visitors to leads.
 Leads to opportunities.
 Opportunities to customers.
 Small improvements compound into major gains.

 Customer Lifetime Value (CLV) justifies acquisition spending.
-A customer worth £10,000 over their lifetime warrants different investment than one worth £100.
-This metric transforms budget discussions.
+A customer worth GBP 10,000 over their lifetime warrants different investment than one worth GBP 100.
+This metric changes budget discussions.

 Return on Marketing Investment (ROMI) proves your worth.
 Revenue generated minus marketing cost, divided by marketing cost, multiplied by 100.
 Positive ROMI justifies budget increases.

 Brand awareness metrics matter for long-term growth.
 Share of voice, aided and unaided recall, and sentiment analysis indicate market position.
-These “soft” metrics predict future “hard” results.
+These softer metrics predict future hard results.

-Modern marketing generates massive data.
-The right tools transform this into achievable insights.
+Modern marketing generates huge amounts of data.
+The right tools turn it into insights you can act on.

 Google Analytics remains foundational.
 Free, powerful, and constantly improving.
 Track website behaviour, conversion paths, and attribution.
 Most businesses use 10% of its capabilities.